Maxew42/ML/Trashedy/README.md

 * Saved model and datasets : More informations on the purpose of these folders can be found in the [main readme](https://github.com/Maxew42/ML).

 ### web-site

+The website was created with VueJS 3.0.1.
+It is working in pair with an homemade API powered by Flask 2.0.1 This is a development website.

+#### Website installation steps

+1. Install required python libraries with `pip3 install -r requirements.txt --no-index`
+2. Setup the database :
+  * Import `dbTrashedy.sql` in MySQL
+  * Modify connection information in `server/main.py`to fit your own database.
+3. Launch the Vue.js app with `npm install` then `npm run serve`
+4. Launch the Flask API with `python server/main.py`